Daily readings

 Tuesday, June 30, 2026

 First Martyrs of the Church of Rome.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationFirst Martyrs of the Church of Rome